Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #8: Pumpkin Carrot Dog Treats With Oats, Chia Seeds & Warm Spices

 My dog literally lost her mind the second I pulled these out of the oven.
-That smell — warm cinnamon, toasty oats — it hit different, and she was already sitting pretty before I even said a word.
+That smell (warm cinnamon and toasty oats) got her siting in my lap before I even said anything.

 These are so good and so simple.